 The qualifying exam should typically be completed by the end of the third year of study.
 It will be administered by a committee of 4 faculty members (at least 3 from the division), chosen by the student in consultation with his/her advisor and approved by the Division Coordinator.
-It will consist of a written exam followed, once the first part has been passed, by an oral exam, to be administered one week later.
+Students, in consultation with their committee, should construct reading lists for 4 topics, with each faculty member being the primary reader on one topic.
+The exam will consist of a written exam followed, once the first part has been passed, by an oral exam, to be administered one week later.
 In the written exam, the student will be asked to answer a subset of the questions from each faculty member.
 The oral exam will be limited to the content of the questions from the written exam, but will include the questions that were and were not answered on the written exam.